Why I Grow My Own Luffa Sponges (and why you should too!)

 • Scrubbing Kitchen Dishes

-I use my homegrown compostable luffa for cleaning dishes the same as you would use a sponge or even one of those green plastic scrubby things.
+I use my homegrown compostable luffa for washing dishes the same as you would use a sponge or even one of those green plastic scrubby things.

 Luffa can scrub clean dishes.
 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader